riscv-android-src/toolchain-rustc/src/doc/rustc-dev-guide/src/borrow_check/region_inference/member_constraints.md

 ## Choices are always lifetime parameters

 At present, the "choice" regions from a member constraint are always lifetime parameters from the current function.
-This falls out from the placement of impl Trait, though in the future it may not be the case.
+As of <!-- date: 2021-01 --> January 2021, this falls out from the placement of impl Trait, though in the future it may not be the case.
 We take some advantage of this fact, as it simplifies the current code.
 In particular, we don't have to consider a case like `'0 member of ['1, 'static]`, in which the value of both `'0` and `'1` are being inferred and hence changing.
 See [rust-lang/rust#61773][#61773] for more information.

 [#61773]: https://github.com/rust-lang/rust/issues/61773